 SHORT NOTICE/SUPPLY TEACHERS

 Teachers employed on a day-to-day or other short notice basis will be paid on a daily basis calculated on the assumption that a full working year consists of 195 days; periods of employment for less than a day being calculated pro-rata.
+This year due to the extra bank holiday for the Queens Jubilee, the working year will consist of 189 days.

 DISCRETIONARY ALLOWANCES AND PAYMENTS